kahinimehta/ContextCategorizationTask/README.md

 6. For practice runs: use a name containing "test" to skip all file saving

 **Experimenters:** See `script.md` for run-through.

-## Troubleshooting

-- **Random/accidental quits:** ESC is not a global key (like Social Recognition Task).
-It only works during interactive screens (instructions, name entry, shape placement, Phase 2 questions, debrief).
-During timed displays (grid, fixation, stimulus), ESC does nothing—reduces accidental quits from key repeat or stray keypresses.
-- **`zsh: killed` (OOM, often during Phase 3):** Use windowed mode to reduce memory: `PSYCHOPY_WINDOWED=1` (1280×720).
-Default is fullscreen.
-The task also runs periodic garbage collection between phases and trials.
-- **Dummy window:** A small 100×100 window is kept open (like Social Recognition Task) to improve stability.
-Disable with `PSYCHOPY_DUMMY_WINDOW=0`.
-- **Mac:** Parallel port is not supported; TTL is logged only.
-Cedrus pyxid2 works if connected.
-- **Mac `ObjCInstance` crash:** If the task crashes during timed displays with `ObjCInstance has no attribute type`, the script uses `time.sleep` instead of `core.wait` on macOS to avoid this pyglet Cocoa bug.
-- **Mac Enter/keys not working:** On macOS, the script disables PsychoPy's hardware keyboard backend (known to freeze or ignore keys) and uses `event.getKeys` only.
-If keys still don't register, ensure the PsychoPy window has focus.

 ## Paths